 Dinner is the tricky part about La Paz.
 The Malecón is full of pricey restaurants with a nice view of the sunset, but budget meals are hard to find on the Malecón or elsewhere, because it seems the locals don’t bother eating dinner out in La Paz.
 The trick is to eat just before 5pm, before the market and most taco trucks close.
 Then join the locals in eating ice cream later in the evening.
 If you’re too late, try Deli Santitos just off the Malecón on Ocampo for anything Mexican on a budget ($60 pesos for a meal).
 If you want a great seafood spread for a higher price, check out Bismarkcito on the Malecón.

 We did the Island Tour to Isla Espiritu Santo to swim with sea lions.
 Worth it, but we talked them down from $750 to $650 pesos per person, about $50 USD, which seems steep, but it was the best deal we heard of for the all-day tour that included dolphin watching, lunch, snorkel equipment, and two beers each, and we saw a huge whale breach and lots of manta rays, pretty amazing.

 We chose that tour over the whale sharks tour because it was cheaper and longer with more to see.
 We booked with Aquatic Expedition Tours, but on a recent trip back we did our tours with Baja Outdoor Activities and I can highly recommend them for all your swimming and snorkeling needs in La Paz.

-*Please remember, information is current as of date posted and may change without notice.
+Note: Information is current as of publishing date and may change without notice.